 The cross-border pollination of art over the past year has been huge.
 Latuff is in high demand in Egypt and across other parts of the Middle East.
-Even before the January 25 protest that began the Egyptian revolution, Latuff was receiving requests for illustrations from protesters.
+Even before the January 25th protest which began the Egyptian revolution, Latuff was receiving requests for illustrations from protestors.

 Freedom Outside of the Gallery Model

 The explosion of technology and social media has been a vital corollary to this movement.
 Facebook and Twitter have not just allowed activists to organize, but also provided a key tool to disseminate pictures.
 They have accelerated this “democratization” of art by making it much easier to circumvent the gallery, which had previously been a prerequisite to building an audience.

 “Especially in past year I have been using Twitter and Facebook to spread the artworks, which has played an important role in getting them out,” says Latuff.
 “If I upload a single cartoon it takes 15 minutes to get sometimes 3,000 hits, depending on the issue.
 It’s amazing how you put up a single cartoon and it spreads like a fire.”

 Moving outside of the gallery also changes the audience.
 In a revolutionary situation, the aim is often to reach as many people as possible.
 Street art is in some way inherently political, in a way gallery art isn’t.
 The people who see it have no choice in the matter – unlike those who venture into a gallery on a Sunday afternoon.
 Now, the wall is the gallery, and the audience has multiplied exponentially.